Businesses can’t be successful without the right team. Companies understand this and invest heavily in good recruitment departments.

+Small businesses hire staff to grow, realizing they need extra help to reach their goals.
 There’s just one problem — your team members will never be as motivated as you are or have the same vision you have.
-And with employees who work remotely, you have no idea how well they’re using their time.

 1. Communicate frequently and offer positive feedback

-Kristen Chirco, Retail Program Manager for E Group, encourages managers and leaders to “use technology and social media to enhance the team’s relationship with platforms such as instant messaging, screen sharing, and webinars.”
-She says, “It’s often better to over-communicate than to lose touch and not have a clear understanding of an employee’s projects.”
+Kristen Chirco, Retail Program Manager for E Group, says, “It’s often better to over-communicate than to lose touch and not have a clear understanding of an employee’s projects.”

 Some managers only contact remote employees when something is wrong.
 This lack of positive communication crushes morale.
 You must be deliberate about offering positive feedback and praise.